 Top 9 Things to Include in Your Wedding Photography Contract

-As a new wedding photographer, it’s easy to get caught up in the excitement of booking your first wedding.
-With all of the details that go into the booking process, it can get confusing when you start to put together your wedding photography contract.
+As a new Wedding Photographer, it’s easy to get caught up in the excitement of booking your first wedding.
+With all of the details that go into the booking process, it can get confusing when you start to put together your Wedding Photography contract.
 What do you include?
 What do you not include?
 How long should it be?
-These thoughts are all perfectly normal, and key to creating a contract that will cover all of your bases, as well as allow your clients to clearly understand their expectations from you and vice versa.
-Check out our Top 9 Must Haves for your contract:
+These thoughts are all perfectly normal, and the key to creating a contract that will cover all of your bases, as well as allow your clients to clearly understand their expectations from you and vice versa.
+Check out our Top 9 Must-Haves for your Wedding Photography contract:

 1. Rescheduling Clause for Clients

 This is such an important piece to cover in your Wedding Photography contract.
 Many times couples start planning their wedding before confirming all vendors’ availability.

 If any other of their preferred vendors is unavailable on their requested day, they might want to reschedule the wedding.

 When a wedding couple requests to change the date of their wedding, and I am available on the new date, I charge a 25% rescheduling fee.

 It may seem a bit steep to you, but the reasoning is sound: there’s a good chance I had to turn down a prospect couple for the same date this client wants to reschedule their wedding to.